HenrikBengtsson/startup/reference/check.md

 - fix:

-  If `TRUE`, detected issues will be tried to be automatically fixed, otherwise not.
+  If `TRUE`, an attempt will be made to automatically fix detected issues, otherwise not.

 - backup: